Anunayj/handswap/PROTOCOL.md

 ### Liquidity Trolling

 If step 1 is skipped, there is no incentive for Alice to stay after Step 2, which would mean Bob's funds are effectively locked for <locktime> duration at no expense to Alice, having a trusted 3rd party that both users trust can allow us to punish Alice if she leaves after step 2.
-In this case, Alice's funds can be reversed to her in case Bob leaves after step 2, at the cost of 2x TX fee to her.
+Alice's funds can be reversed to her in case Bob leaves after step 2, at the cost of 2x TX fee to her.

 ### Nonce size attack
 On some chains length of nonce can be selected by Bob in such a way that it is not possible to claim it in one of the chains, while is the other way around [[3]](#ref).
 This isn't strictly a problem with HNS and BTC since both have a 520 byte limit element size, but the length check is still kept in for security reasons.